-RENOWNED for their rowdy folk-rock, Perth’s Shanks Pony canter into Melbourne from April 17 to 19 for its first interstate tour.
+RENOWNED for their rowdy folk-rock, Perth’s Shanks Pony gallop into Melbourne from November 19 to 21 for its second interstate tour in two years.

-Distinctively Australian with Celtic roots, the four-piece has been described as “an Australian version of The Pogues” and recently headlined WA’s 2008 Nannup Music Festival.
+Distinctively Australian with colonial roots, the four-piece has been described as “an Australian version of The Pogues” with their energetic approach to their music.

-Shanks Pony’s sojourn to the east follows 18 months of solid gigging across WA and the 2007 release of their debut eight-track album, A Year In A Pub.
+Shanks Pony’s return to the east follows four years of solid gigging across WA and the release of their debut eight-track album, A Year In A Pub.

-Piano accordion and melodica player Todd Lynch said they had come a long way in a short time, only settling on a firm line-up in late 2006, which also includes Peter Varcoe on lead vocals, acoustic guitar, harmonica, ukulele and mandolin, Ross McKay on drums and washboard and Haydn Pickersgill on bass.
+Piano accordion player Todd Lynch said they had come a long way since settling on a firm line-up in late 2006, which also includes Peter Varcoe on lead vocals, acoustic guitar and ukulele, Anthony Bridge on drums and Haydn Pickersgill on bass.

 “Our local audience in Perth, along with several interstate visitors, suggested our style and stage presence would sit well with audiences in Melbourne,” he said.